Mcflurrins/WasteWise/project-documentation.md

 ## Prototype Design and Features

-WasteWise is a website that utilizes computer vision to easily keep track of inventory and when they will soon expire.
+WasteWise is a high-fidelity prototype of a website that utilizes computer vision to easily keep track of inventory and when they will soon expire.
 It's a generalized tool that covers the problems we unearthed in the beginning of this story.
+In short, it incorporates gesture-based input for user engagement, and matches every type of food in your inventory to a database of expiry information to let you know about its quality indicators and whether it's advisable to consume past expiry.
+Of course, consumption entails we'd have to make something out of that food, so I also implemented a recipe-generation system.
+The app also contains details such as location and contact info on where you could donate your food.
+The expected use case for such an app would be a mobile phone for convenience, but for ease of testing and deployment, the prototype currently lives on my PC's localhost.

 You can input a food item into your digital inventory by scanning it with the camera.
 This app is built on Django and uses YOLO11, a state-of-the-art object detection model trained on a manually-labelled, homemade dataset of 100 pictures of my previous grocery run.
 You can either take a snapshot of the detected objects via the 'Save Snapshot' button, or do a fun little thumbs-up gesture (non-standard interaction).
 Look, ma, no hands!